square/prodeng/inspect/README.md

 inspect is a collection of libraries for gathering system metrics.

-inspect command line is an utility that gives a brief overview on current state of system resource usage.
+inspect command line is a utility that gives a brief overview on current state of system resource usage.